July 23, 2022

-My name is Jessica and I am an LPC at Eddins Counseling.
+My name is Jessica Ingram and I am an LPC at Eddins Counseling Group.
 I’m a licensed professional counselor and I am also EMDR trained I do a lot of work with moms, kids, and teens and a lot of parent training.
 I’m here today to share our webinar on “being a parent”.

 So most importantly, I want to say thank you for taking your time out of your day to spend an hour with me and the other parents, talking about what it is to be a parent, to talk about some of the highs as well as the lows of this wonderful and unique experience.
 Being here does show that you care.

-I feel like a lot of parents stress about what they’re putting in if they’re a good parent and if they’ve done this situation well, but reaching out to find resources on being a good parent, on taking care of your child, learning new skills is amazing.
-And that shows that you are thinking about your child, you’re thinking about the interactions you’re having with your child, and that you are a good parent.
+I feel like a lot of parents stress about what they’re putting in, if they’re a good parent, and if they’ve done this situation well, but reaching out to find resources on being a good parent, on taking care of your child, learning new skills is amazing.
+That shows that you are thinking about your child, you’re thinking about the interactions you’re having with your child, and that you are a good parent.

 Who wants to know all the answers about parenthood?

 We don’t have them!
 Every parent is going to be different.
 Every child is going to be different.

 There are certain things that we can teach about parenting that help encourage positive experiences, good developmental skills from the child, and attachment between the child and the parent.
 But, not everything is going to be cookie-cutter.
 I think we all know this, but it can be stressful, not feeling like we can have all the answers at our fingertips.

 I hope you can leave having a little bit more knowledge as well as knowing that other parents are struggling with these things as well.

 First, today’s focus is to do a grounding exercise.
 I know it’s been a long day, and we’re probably all tired, so I want to take a moment to focus on us.
 And then I want to talk about parenting stressors.
 What do you find?